ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 The `MeasureAndPublishCurrent` and `MeasureAndPublishVoltage`, and `PublishResults` methods will publish the measurement results using the name of the first pin in the ganged pin group, which is the pin associated with the leader channel.
 It is recommended that you specify the leader pin name in the Pin field of related tests in the Test tab of the calling TestStand step when working with ganged pin groups.

 > [!NOTE]
-> While the TestStand Semiconductor Module (TSM) allows values to be published by pin group name, it requires separate values for each of the pins within the pin group.
-When working with ganged pins, since the results are returned by pin group name and represent the combined value across all ganged pins, it typically does not make sense to publish the individual pin results.
-Instead, we only ever want to publish the combined result across the ganged pins.
+> While the TestStand Semiconductor Module (TSM) allows values to be published by pin group name, TSM requires separate values for each of the pins within the pin group.
+For ganged pins, results are returned for the pin group as a combined value across all pins.
+As a result, publishing individual pin results is not meaningful.
+Instead, only publish the combined result across the ganged pins.

 > [!TIP]
 > If you do not want to associate the published data with a pin, you can extract the data from the `PinSiteData` object by the ganged pin group name, using the `ExtractPin` method, and then only publish the returned `SiteData` object without associating it with any pin(s) by passing it to the `PublishResults` method.